Colin Kaepernick's Nike Commercial Wins 2019 Emmy

 The Nike "Dream Crazy" commercial featuring the NFL quarterback had been nominated for a 2019 Creative Arts Emmy for Best Commercial ... facing stiff competition from ads for Netflix and Apple.

-But Colin's spot emerged victorious ... and we're told Colin and The Swoosh are PUMPED.
-Our sources tell us Kaep is especially proud because he was involved in the creative process.
+But, Colin's spot emerged victorious ... and we're told Colin and The Swoosh are PUMPED.
+Our sources tell us Kap is especially proud because he was involved in the creative process.

 As we previously reported, the ad was produced by the Wieden+Kennedy agency -- a Portland-based company located near Nike's headquarters.
 They famously produced the Terry Crews Old Spice commercials and Bud Lite's "Dilly Dilly."

-The spot featured Colin dropped back in September and featured Kaep telling inspirational messages about overcoming the odds ... while using other huge athletes to make his point.
+The spot dropped back in September and featured Kap telling inspirational messages about overcoming the odds ... while using other huge athletes to make his point.

 "Don't picture yourself wearing [Odell Beckham's] jersey.
 Picture OBJ wearing yours," Kap said.